 The Executive Committee may make recommendations to the Board of Directors on all matters pertaining to the advancement of the interest, good and welfare of the Association.
 The Executive Committee is authorized to exercise the powers of the Board when the Board is not in session, only when the Board has explicitly authorized such prescribed, limited power.
 The Executive Committee will have no power to:

 (a) Overrule the Policies or decisions of the Board of Directors;

 (b) Take any action which would involve modifying the approved annual budget by a dollar commitment of funds exceeding, in the aggregate, 1 percent of the total annual budget or $50,000, whichever is less;

 (c) Take any authority or consequent action which has not been explicitly afforded to the Executive Committee by the Board; and

 (c) Take any other action prohibited by the Bylaws, the Policies, or applicable law.

 A summary of the actions of the Executive Committee meetings will be provided to the Board of Directors prior to the next official Board meeting.
 Any action taken by the Executive Committee will be subject to revision and alteration by the Board, but no such revision or alteration of any such action will affect any right of any third party once notification has been made to third party.

-The Nominating Committee will be chaired by the Vice Chair of the Board and will be constituted to annually recommend for Board approval Director nominees, as well as recommend for Board approval candidates for vacant Board seats.
+The Nominating Committee will be chaired by the Vice Chair of the Board and will be constituted to annually recommend Director nominees for Board approval, as well as recommend candidates to fill vacant Board seats.